3devangelist/Gear-Extruder-MAZE/README.md

 * 1 - Close the GAP in the M4 nut is to wide
 * 2 / 3 - The model as a Chanfer to center the M3 bolt, i think is better dont have that feature.

-In the (images) files you have a video to see it working!
+In the files you have a [video to see it working!](https://github.com/3devangelist/Gear-Extruder-MAZE/blob/master/images/video_real.mp4)

 If you make one Show to me!